Halls Summit, Kansas

 Halls Summit is an unincorporated community in Coffey County, Kansas, United States.
+It is located at the intersection of 22nd Rd NW and Planter Rd.

 History

 Halls Summit had a post office from 1878 until 1935.
 Since 2003, it has been the home of NOAA Weather Radio transmitter, KGG-98, operated by the National Weather Service Topeka, Kansas to serve residents of east-central and southeast Kansas.

+Education

+The community is served by Lebo–Waverly USD 243 public school district.